BetaDryRun/Family-Budget-App/README.md

 ## Identifying the Problem

+Some of the key issues faced by the families:

-Families find it difficult to keep track of expenses and make guided decisions to make a proper monthly budget.
+* Families find it difficult to keep track of expenses and make guided decisions to make a proper monthly budget.
-No way of accessing a consolidated view on exchanges done through different bank accounts/wallets.
+* No way of accessing a consolidated view on exchanges done through different bank accounts/wallets.
-No way to automatically categorize various transactions and visualize them from differing points-of-views.
+* No way to automatically categorize various transactions and visualize them from differing points-of-views.
-Traditional ways of setting transaction limits and self-notes to control expenditures of varying nature are cumbersome and inflexible.
+* Traditional ways of setting transaction limits and self-notes to control expenditures of varying nature are cumbersome and inflexible.
-Planning for a whole months budget and adapting it to personal and time-variant needs on a family level is not straightforward.
+* Planning for a whole months budget and adapting it to personal and time-variant needs on a family level is not straightforward.

 <!-- ABOUT THE PROJECT -->